 “In its recent State of the Global Workplace, Gallup reports that only 13% of workers feel engaged by their jobs.
 On the other end, 63% are disengaged and 24% are actively disengaged.
 Numbers vary by research study and country, but overall most employees don’t feel passionate about their work, connected to their employers, or that they’re making a difference.”

 This statistic is particularly troubling given that we are currently operating in a global environment of perpetual transformation where the rate of change in everything from technology to leadership is such that a dedication to continual growth and education are necessary at all levels to succeed.
+It’s a good thing that the online education phenomena is in full swing, it’s never been more accessible to get an online MBA or healthcare certification.
+However, it’s still not enough to stem the global environment of joblessness and debt.

 So how do we as leaders prevent and in many cases remedy this current employee malady?
 We turn to those like Google and Southwest Airlines who are getting it right for guidance: